Swathibraj05/CODSOFT/TASKS_OVERVIEW.md

 _Task Description_

-This project aims to develop a machine learning model to detect fraudulent credit card transactions.
+This task aims to develop a machine learning model to detect fraudulent credit card transactions.
 Using a dataset of credit card transactions, we train and evaluate several classification algorithms, including Logistic Regression, Decision Trees, and Random Forests, to classify transactions as fraudulent or legitimate.

 _Steps and Implementation_